 Testers with the right knowledge and approach to testing can easily perform the different types of manual testing – UI testing, usability testing, accessibility testing, negative testing, etc.

-Even someone with decent programming language knowledge can learn automation by going through the or other tutorialautomated tool’s tutorials.
+Even someone with decent programming language knowledge can learn automation by going through the Selenium tutorial or other automated tool’s tutorials.
 But there are some software testing types like – performance and security testing that are very critical for the success of any project.
 For projects related to online transactions, sensitive data, healthcare, etc, these testing types have even more critical.

 So, these should ideally be performed by specialists who have the right domain knowledge and expertise of the different concepts and tools for carrying out these types of software testing.